imadmi/Born2beRoot/README.md

 ## **SSH**

-- Check that it is working properly : `dpkg -l | grep ssh`
+- Check that it is working properly : `sudo service ssh status`.
 - What is SSH ?  or secure shell, is an encrypted protocol used to administer and communicate with servers.
+- Verify that the SSH service only uses port 4242: `sudo ufw status` `sudo vim /etc/ssh/sshd_config`
+- Use SSH in order to log in with the newly created user. `ssh user@hostname -p portnumber`.